 - We recommend serving with a sage and butter sauce

-Spaghetti bolognese recipes are notoriously contested amongst full-blooded Italians.
-However, this isn’t just any spaghetti bolognese.
+Bolognese recipes are notoriously contested amongst full-blooded Italians.
+However, this isn’t just any bolognese.
 First, we slow cook the beef for a gentle build of mouth-watering flavours.
 We then add fresh tomatoes and season with an array of aromatic herbs.
 Then again we finish with Parmigiano Reggiano cheese, loved by many for its nutty, tangy flavour.
 Lady and the Tramp eat your heart out…

 Serves: 2 people